Digital activists challenge Uganda's harsh new internet law

 The new law proposes jail terms of up to seven years in some cases, including for offenses related to the transmission of information about a person without their consent, as well as the sharing or intercepting of information without authorization.

 “Yes, we live in the digital space.
 But do you have the right to take my picture and use it for your interests?"
-Muhammad Nsereko, the lawmaker who brought the bill, told the AP by phone Monday.
+Muhammad Nsereko, the lawmaker who brought the bill, told The Associated Press by phone Monday.

 Opponents of the law say it will stifle freedom of expression in a country where many of Museveni’s opponents — for years unable to stage street protests — often raise their concerns on Twitter and other online sites.
 Others say it will kill investigative journalism.